UnkwUsr/dotfiles/bin/README.md

 search for git repos, print `git status` and (optionally) exec some provided command for each of them

+## fv

+short: fzf vim. fzf over files content.
+One line in fzf is one file whole content.
+Then open selected files in vim

 ## micrec

 record microphone to file